FINAL DEADLINE IMMINENT: The S - GuruFocus.com

-LOS ANGELES, CA / ACCESSWIRE / May 10, 2023 / The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against DISH Network Corporation ("Dish" or "the Company") (NASDAQ:DISH) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES, CA / ACCESSWIRE / May 15, 2023 / The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Rite Aid Corporation ("Rite Aid" or "the Company") (NYSE:RAD, Financial) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 If you are a shareholder who suffered a loss, click here to participate.